Skip to content

 Another 30ml butter melted

-Cut the courgette, onion, celery and carrot into thin strips, (use a julienne cutter if available), rinse the spinach.
+Cut the courgette, leek, celery and carrot into thin strips, (use a julienne cutter if available), rinse the spinach.
 Place the butter into a pre-heated pan, vegetables and cook until softened, lastly add the spinach, take off heat and cool.

 Take the filo out of the packet, place out one sheet, brush with butter, place another sheet on top, brush that sheet with butter and add one more sheet making it three sheets in total.
 Cut into squares large enough to fit into a medium sized muffin tin leaving good overlapping corners.
 Repeat the procedure to make 6 -8 lined moulds.